ArduPilot/ardupilot_wiki/dev/source/docs/how-to-use-the-auth-command-to-sign-a-pixhawk-board-with-your-certificate-of-authenticity.rst

 How to use the "auth" command to sign a Pixhawk Board with your Certificate of Authenticity
 ===========================================================================================

+``ARCHIVED: this topic is archived.
+It's out of date and no longer works``

 The essence of this process is an RSA private/public key pair and a signing process that uses these keys to put some unique information onto every Pixhawk board.